samplchallenges/SAMPL6/physical_properties/logP/analysis_with_reassigned_categories/README.md

-# Analysis of log *P* predictions
+# Analysis of log *P* predictions with reassigned method categories

+Challenge participants were asked to indicate the method category their method belongs to in their submission.
+The following method categories were allowed:
+- Physical
+- Empirical
+- Mixed
+- Other

+Later, at evaluation stage we realized it is better to divide the submissions based on following method categories:
+- Physical (MM)
+- Physical (QM)
+- Empirical
+- Mixed

+Thus, methods from Physical category were divided into MM- and QM-based method categories.
+Methods from the previous Other category were reassigned to Physical (QM) and Empirical category based on the description given in the Method section in the submission files.
+[Method map file: SAMPL6-logP-method-map.csv](https://github.com/samplchallenges/SAMPL6/blob/logP_analysis5/physical_properties/logP/predictions/SAMPL6-logP-method-map.csv) has a table with "category" column showing participant assigned method categories and "reassigned_category" column showing the new method categories we will use in the SAMPL6 logP Challenge evaluation paper.

 General analysis of log *P* predictions include calculated vs predicted log *P* correlation plots and 6 performance statistics (RMSE, MAE, ME, R^2, linear regression slope(m), and error slope(ES)) for all the submissions.
 95%-percentile bootstrap confidence intervals of all the statistics were reported.
 Error slope (ES) statistic is calculated as the slope of the line fit the the QQ plot of model uncertainty predictions.

 Molecular statistics analysis was performed to indicate logP values of which molecules of SAMPL6 logP Challenge set were more difficult to predict accurately across participated methods.
-Error statistics (MAE and RMSE) were calculated for each molecule averaging across all methods or for all methods within a method category (Physical, Empirical, Mixed, or Other).
+Error statistics (MAE and RMSE) were calculated for each molecule averaging across all methods or for all methods within a method category.

 ## Manifest
 - `run.sh` - Bash script that run python analysis scripts and compiles TeX files.